Skip to content

 Is Valdosta State University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Valdosta State University earn a median of $49,361, roughly in line with national averages for graduates.
+Ten years out, alumni of Valdosta State University earn a median of $49,361, roughly in line with the national average for college graduates.

 $39,416